 Understanding these biases is the first step in mitigating their effects.
 By recognizing when they're at play, we can take steps to make more rational, informed financial decisions.

 Emotions play a significant role in how we handle money.
 Stress, fear, happiness, and excitement can all influence our spending and saving habits, often in ways that don’t align with our long-term financial goals.
+Emotional states can lead to different patterns of spending money, such as avoidance spending to cope with negative emotions or abundant spending to promote a positive mindset.

 -